FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Seasonal businessYoYEliminates calendar-driven fluctuations

-For turning your historical growth rate into a forward-looking projection, plug these numbers into a SaaS forecast model.
-Three inputs — current MRR, growth rate, and churn — can predict your runway more accurately than a 30-tab spreadsheet.
+For turning your historical revenue growth rate into a forward-looking projection, plug these numbers into a SaaS forecast model.
+Three inputs — current MRR, growth, and churn — can predict your runway more accurately than a 30-tab spreadsheet.

 Revenue Growth Rate Benchmarks